shanishemesh/project_MemoryGame/README.md

 # project_MemoryGame
-Peliz download all the files
+ Please download all the files
 --> open the file
 --> ran the file index